Free Italy Visa Photo Maker (No-Login Required)

 Italy visa photo requirements for minors

-• Babies under one year old do not need to have their eyes open.
+• Children under 1 do not need to have their eyes open.

 Do's and Don’ts of Italy Visa Photo